 Do you have to draw backgrounds on every panel?
 The short answer is no. If you start with a good establishing shot and learn these 5 hacks, you can get away with very little background drawing!

 If you place your characters against a wall or another big surface (like the sky!), a few rightly placed lines will give the illusion that we’re still in the place you showed us in the establishing shot (usually a wide shot in the first frame to establish the room or setting we are in, who is present, where the door is, stuff like that).

 A “riff” is a graphic shortcut.
-Every artist has his own.
+Every artist has her own.
 Sometimes a riff is just some shapes/lines, not a realistic rendering of anything.
 Make your own riff or copy from another artist whose style resembles yours.
 I think I lifted this one from Mike Mignola, a brilliant background artist to steal from – because he rarely draws much and has a superb sense of graphic storytelling.

 Again, you need some background, at least in one or two frames per page, so the readers know where the characters are.
 But once you’ve established the world around your characters, it’s OK to cheat a little on the rest of the page.
 And now you know how!